BaderLab/netDx/README.md

 of these you need to install.
 If you already have all these, skip to the next section.

 #### Java (1.8+ recommended, but will probably work on 1.6+)
+netDx uses the GeneMANIA algorithm to integrate patient networks and recommend patients by similarity (Mostafavi and Morris (2008). *Genome Biol* 9:Suppl 1).
+GeneMANIA is currently implemented in Java, making this interpreter a requirement for netDx.

 At command line, run `java --version`.
 You should see output like this:
 ```